DexterInd/GoPiGo3/Software/Scratch/readme.md

 ## Getting Started Examples
 Please see our Examples folder for examples on how to get started with programming the GoPiGo3 in Scratch!

-Here are a list of example commands.
+Here are a list of commands.
+GoPiGo3 controls:
 ![GoPiGo3 Control](gopigo3commands.png "Overview of GoPiGo3 controls in Scratch.")

+GoPiGo3 LEDs:
 ![GoPiGo3 LEDs](gopigo3led.png "Overview of GoPiGo3 LEDs in Scratch.")

+GoPiGo3 Sensors:
 ![GoPiGo3 Sensors](gopigo3sensors.png "Overview of GoPiGo3 controls in Scratch.")

 ## See Also